gatsbyjs/gatsby/docs/docs/plugins-themes-and-starters.md

 ## Conventions for usage

 Themes are a type of plugin, making both themes and plugins capable of the same functionality.
-The difference between them is the _intent for their usage_.
+The difference between them is _intended usage_.
 Themes are intended to own a piece of the site (like an about us page), whereas a plugin is intended to modularize Gatsby APIs into smaller pieces.
-Themes tend to cover a broader scope of responsibility, packaging up multiple behaviors, where plugins are meant for a narrower use.
+Themes tend to cover a broader scope of responsibility, packaging up multiple behaviors, where plugins are meant for more specific functionality.

 Starters are generally used as the starting point that plugins and themes are then installed into.
+However, they're based on one-time use and do not get updated over time as plugins and themes do.

 ## Comparing differences